 • Combine arrowroot powder, almond flour (or alternative gluten free flour) and sea salt.
 Add the eggs and almond milk (or milk).
 Stir until completely combined.
 NOTE: more liquid might be required (almond milk, milk or water) if the batter is very thick.

-• Use ½ cup measure to pour batter into hot skillet, spreading the batter evenly.
+• Use slightly less than ½ cup measure to pour batter into hot skillet, spreading the batter evenly.

-• Cook 3 to 5 minutes, then flip and cook an additional 3 to 5 minutes.
-NOTE: For a soft pita that can be folded, cook 3 minutes on each side.
+• Cook 3 minutes, then flip and cook an additional 3 minutes.
+(Jennafer’s note: For a soft pita that can be folded, cook 3 minutes on each side.)

 • Cool completely and store in a sealed plastic bag or sealed container. (need to be stored in the fridge to prevent spoilage as there are no preservatives)